riscv-boom/riscv-boom/docs/sections/branch-prediction/backing-predictor.rst

 ..
 [10] In the data-cache, it can be useful to fetch data from the wrong
     path - it is possible that future code executions may want to access the data.
 Worst case, the cache’s effective capacity is reduced.
-But it can be quite dangerous to add wrong-path information to the :term:`BPD <Backing Predictor>` - it truly represents a code-path that is never exercised, so the information will *never* be useful in later code executions.
+But it can be quite dangerous to add wrong-path information to the :term:`Backing Predictor (BPD)` - it truly represents a code-path that is never exercised, so the information will *never* be useful in later code executions.
     Worst, aliasing is a problem in branch predictors (at most partial